-Plan Description - County employees, other than licensed teachers and other faculty members, participate in the Ohio Public Employees Retirement System (OPERS).
+Plan Description - County employees participate in the Ohio Public Employees Retirement System (OPERS).
 OPERS is a cost-sharing, multiple employer public employee retirement system which administers three separate pension plans.
 The traditional pension plan is a cost-sharing, multiple-employer defined benefit pension plan.
 The member-directed plan is a defined contribution plan, and the combined plan is a combination cost-sharing, multiple-employer defined benefit/defined contribution pension plan.
 Effective January 1, 2022, new members may no longer select the Combined Plan, and current members may no longer make a plan change to this plan.
+In October 2023, the legislature approved House Bill (HB) 33 which allows for the consolidation of the combined plan with the traditional plan with the timing of the consolidation at the discretion of OPERS.
+As of December 31, 2023, the consolidation has not been executed.
+(The latest information available.)
 Participating employers are divided into state, local, law enforcement and public safety divisions.
 While members in the state and local divisions may participate in all three plans, law enforcement and public safety divisions exist only within the traditional plan.